Energy-momentum conservation laws in Finsler/Kawaguchi Lagrangian formulation: Examples

 with the convention $\gamma^5=i\gamma^0 \gamma^1 \gamma^2 \gamma^3$ and $\gamma_{\mu\nu\rho}=\gamma_{[\mu}\gamma_{\nu}\gamma_{\rho]}$ ($\gamma_{012}=\gamma_0 \gamma_1 \gamma_2$, $\gamma_{011}=0$ etc.).
 The Euler-Lagrange equations are derived by using $(\ref{covEL2})$,

 Since spinors are Grassmann variables, note that differentiation with respect to $\psi$ ($\bar{\psi}$) must be taken by the right (left) derivatives.
-The equation $(\ref{DEL0})$ indicates that the energy-momentum currents of the Dirac field conserves.
+The equation $(\ref{DEL0})$ are the conservation laws of energy-momentum currents.
 As in the previous examples, the coordinates $x^\mu, \, (\mu=0,1,2,3)$ are cyclic coordinates, and this is the reason we can see the conservation law directly as a part of Euler-Lagrange equations.
 Similar discussions will follow for the choice of arbitrary parameters and the relation to the conventional theory.